PARLIAMENTARY SYSTEM

 • Parliament’s control over executive: question hour, discussions, debates, adjournment motion, no confidence motion.

-No Continuity in policies:
+No Continuity in Policies:

 • Change in government brings change in policies.

-Prevents despotism:
+Prevents Despotism:

-• Prevents dictatorship of executive.
+• Prevents dictatorship of the executive.

-Dictatorship of cabinet:
+Dictatorship of Cabinet:

 • Ruling party with absolute majority->cabinet all powerful.

-• All policies are decided by cabinet.
+• All policies are decided by the cabinet.

-Against separation of powers:
+Against Separation of Powers:

 • Cabinet: leader of legislature and executive.

-Wide representation:
+Wide Representation:

 • CoM provides representation to all sections & regions in the government.